Dance in Primary school encourages flexibility in thinking, creativity, and perseverance. These are all necessary for building skills for mathematics.

 There is a history of Mathematics and Arts as far back as the ancient Greeks.
 Along with the Egyptians, they used the Golden ratio to build many of their monuments.
 Leonardo da Vinci incorporated mathematics as an important part of his art works.

-How do dancers use Maths?
+How do dancers use Mathematics?

-Different dance styles use Maths in different ways.
+Different dance styles use Mathematics in different ways.
 For example, Latin dancers express rhythm as fractions when they talk about whole, half and quarter beats.
 Ballet dancers observe the angle of the body, legs, and arms in positions such as holding a leg in the air at a 90 degree angle.

 In dance we talk about our feet being in parallel and moving on diagonals.
 We phrase our music in counts of 8, 16 or 32.